 Hope Street prides itself on showcasing a collection of small, locally-owned businesses that are doing their ‘thang’ on the East Side.
 The area also boasts the fitting motto of, “Eat.
 Shop.
 Play.”

 EAT: You can enjoy a unique Japanese dining experience at Wara Wara (fun fact the name means laugh, laugh), tandoori-style sirloin shish kabobs at India, an oyster at Pizzico Oyster Bar and scones and biscotti at Seven Stars Bakery.

-DO: While you're in the area you can also checkout nearby attractions including an outdoor tour at the Governor Henry Lippitt House Museum (reopens in May), Swan Point Cemetery (famous RI science fiction writer H.P.
+DO: While you're in the area you can also check out nearby attractions including an outdoor tour at the Governor Henry Lippitt House Museum, Swan Point Cemetery (famous RI science fiction writer H.P.
 Lovecraft and RI anti-slavery, women's rights and prison reform activist Elizabeth Buffum Chace are buried there), and the Hope Street Saturday Farmers Market (May through October).